This Old World Is a Weary Place to Live!

 It’s not that I don’t appreciate the good things in life, but my heart aches when I witness hurting people doing their best to slog through.
 The painful journey of attempting to stay positive regarding one’s eventual outcome in the face of a grim diagnosis seems so unfair.
-I can detect the peace-stealing look in the eyes of those who suffer, and my throat clenches to stop the heavy sighs that want to punctuate the quiet.
+I can detect the peace-stealing look in the eyes of those who suffer.
+My throat clenches to stop the heavy sighs that want to punctuate the quiet.

 I’ve had the privilege of visiting sick and dying people that I care about on a good number of occasions, and honestly it’s something that I have never gotten used to.
 I want to somehow ease their pain and calm their fears, but all I can seem to do is clumsily grasp a frail hand and try my best to smile.
 My desire is to bring comfort, but it often seems that comfort is not mine to give.

 I’ve even had moments when I think, “God, why don’t you do something?
 This person is hurting.
 Can’t you just ease some of this pain and give them some physical and emotional peace?”
 These questions aren’t a mocking inquiry made towards someone that I fear or disrespect.
 They are the outpouring of a heart that just wants it to stop.
 Enough is enough…isn’t it?

 “From noon to three, the whole world was dark.
 Around mid-afternoon Jesus groaned from the depths, crying loudly,“Eli, Eli, lama sabachthani?” which means,“My God, my God, why have you abandoned me?”
 (Matthew 27:45-46, The Message).